NateTheGreatt/bitECS/docs/Intro.md

 const unsubscribe = observe(world, hook, callback)
 ```

-- `world`: The ECS world object
+- `hook`: onAdd, onRemove, onSet, or onGet
-- `hook`: An observable hook (onAdd, onRemove, onSet, or onGet)
+- `callback`: Called when the observed event occurs
-- `callback`: A function to be called when the observed event occurs
+- `unsubscribe`: Call to stop observing

 ### Observing component adds and removes

 The `onAdd` and `onRemove` hooks can be used with any valid query terms, including components, `Or`, `Not`, and other query operators.
 This allows for complex observation patterns.
 Here are some examples: